satanasova/learning/README.md

-Project for collecting exercises change 1 2 3
+Project for collecting exercise change 1 2 3